ottoyiu/kube-calico-controller/README.md

 - Calico >= 2.0

 ## Kops integration
-Integration progress can be tracked using [https://github.com/kubernetes/kops/issues/3224](this issue).
+Integration progress can be tracked using [this Issue](https://github.com/kubernetes/kops/issues/3224).

 ## Usage